-For violations related to illegal drugs or drug paraphernalia, a student shall be referred to an FCPS AOD intervention program in lieu of, or in addition to, disciplinary action at the discretion of the principal, unless a referral to the Division Superintendent is made.
+For violations related to illegal drugs or drug paraphernalia, a student shall be referred to an FCPS AOD intervention program and a referral to the Division Superintendent is made.
 Where a referral to the Division Superintendent is made, an assignment to an AOD intervention program may be made in addition to the referral to the Division Superintendent.